The unreality of the goan board is that the players can see every move being made.

 A number of answers flashed through her mind.
 She didn't know what the Martins wanted, but their plans weren't friendly.
 She decided to adopt an attitude that may reveal their plans to her.
 Drawing up, she imitated her mother's furious posture.
 “He burned down my mother's house and managed to ruin everything for me, including sending me on a path that led to becoming a kudame.”

-The bitterness in her voice didn’t need to be acted out.
+The bitterness in her voice didn't need to be acted out.
 She just had to remember the feeling when she was standing outside the old Manor Rose watching it burn.
-It was Kendrick and Hasan’s fight that had started the fight.
-No, it was Hasan’s fault after he summoned mercenaries after he lost the duel.
+It was Kendrick and Hasan's fighting over her that had started the fire.
+No, it was Hasan's fault after he summoned mercenaries after he lost the duel.
 The fire came from the melee.

 Relik's eyes widened and then he smiled.
 He had one bright white tooth against his others.
 “Ah, then you are no friend?”